stevenwdv/fathom-shadow/docs/intro.rst

 Introduction
 ============

 Fathom is a supervised-learning system for recognizing parts of web pages—pop-ups, address forms, slideshows—or for classifying a page as a whole.
 A DOM flows in one side, and DOM nodes flow out the other, tagged with types and probabilities that those types are correct.
-A Prolog-like language makes it straightforward to specify the “smells” that suggest each type, and a neural-net-based optimizer determines the contribution of each smell.
-Finally, the FathomFox a web extension lets you collect and label a corpus of web pages for training.
+A Prolog-like language makes it straightforward to specify the “smells” that suggest each type, and a neural-net-based trainer determines the optimal contribution of each smell.
+Finally, the `FathomFox <https://addons.mozilla.org/en-US/firefox/addon/fathomfox/>`_ web extension lets you collect and label a corpus of web pages for training.

 Why?
 ====

 A study of existing projects like Readability and Distiller suggests that purely imperative approaches to semantic extraction get bogged down in the mechanics of DOM traversal and state accumulation, obscuring the operative parts of the extractors and making new ones long and tedious to write.
 They involve a lot of human guessing of numerical weights.
 And they are brittle due to the promiscuous profusion of state.
-Fathom makes extractors easier to write by providing a declarative language and training tooling around these weak points.
-In short, Fathom handles tree-walking, execution order, weight determination, and annotation bookkeeping so you don't have to.
+Fathom makes extractors easier to write by providing a declarative language, corpus capture, and neural-net-based training.
+With these, Fathom handles tree-walking, execution order, weight determination, and annotation bookkeeping so you don't have to.

 Specific Areas We Address
 =========================